ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 This will be a new separate source of revenue for validators when they propose blocks.
 As you can imagine, the amount of fees a validator receives is proportional to network activity at the time of their proposed block.
 The more fees being paid by users, the more fees validators will receive.

 Looking at recent blockchain activity, approximately 10% of all gas fees being paid are currently going to miners in the form of a tip, while the rest is burnt.
 Outdated predictions estimated this percentage to be much higher, and was calculated when network usage was at all time highs.
-Extrapolating the 10% number to average recent network activity, it is estimated that the APR for staking will increase to ~7%, approximately 50% higher than the base issuance APR at time of writing.
+Extrapolating the 10% number to average recent network activity, it is estimated that the APR for staking will increase to ~7%, approximately 50% higher than the base issuance APR (as of June 2022).
 </ExpandableCard>

 <ExpandableCard